Fair play

 No form of cheating is tolerated in archery.

-World Archery has a zero-tolerance policy on cheating, which is defined by someone acting dishonestly or unfairly to gain an advantage.
+Cheating is defined as someone acting dishonestly or unfairly to gain an advantage.
 This applies to doping, competition manipulation and any other action that goes against the principles of fair play and the Olympic values.

 Any suspicious activity linked to doping should be reported through the International Testing Agency’s Reveal platform.
 Other forms of competition manipulation should be reported through the International Olympic Committee’s integrity hotline.
+Abuse can be reported through World Archery’s safeguarding reporting tool.

 There are two main types of cheating: one in which an athlete or official tries to manipulate competition, changing its outcome for sporting gain, and another in which an individual manipulates a competition for someone’s financial gain.